-

 What are the biggest challenges and opportunities facing the construction sector in your jurisdiction?

-The Government intends to take steps to mitigate these issues.
+The Government intends to take steps to continue to facilitate industry growth.

 One key area of focus is project consenting.
-Obtaining project consents is a significant drain on cost and time.
-Research commissioned by The New Zealand Infrastructure Commission indicated that infrastructure developers were spending around $1.29b annually to consent projects.
-Further, that the cost of obtaining resource consents for New Zealand infrastructure projects seemed likely to be at the upper end of regulatory approval costs in comparable jurisdictions.
-With respect to time, consent applications have been taking longer to process, which prolongation and increased complexity has direct financial impacts (the research reported that from its sample, a low or medium-complexity project was incurring around $4,000 on average in direct consenting costs each day the local authority took to consider a consent application).
+Research commissioned by The New Zealand Infrastructure Commission indicated that infrastructure developers were spending around $1.29b annually to consent projects, and the cost of obtaining resource consents for New Zealand infrastructure projects seemed likely to be at the upper end of regulatory approval costs in comparable jurisdictions.

 Ongoing challenges include attracting and retaining skilled labour, and mitigating the risk of material shortages and cost escalation (see further in question 30).